ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 ### lastContactDict

-This dictionary is defined as `lastContactDict::Dict{Int64,MaterialContactPair}`
+This dictionary is defined as `lastContactDict::Dict{PairID,MaterialContactPair}`

 A *key* of this dictionary is a `PairID` of an object pair that had **`contact=true`** at the *last* event instant.

-A *value* is an instance of the mutable struct [`Modia3D.Composition.MaterialContactPair`](@ref) which contains the material constants of the two objects in contact and the derivative of the distance
-(= relative velocity projected on contact normal) when the last event occured.
+A *value* is an instance of the mutable struct [`Modia3D.Composition.MaterialContactPair`](@ref) which contains the material constants needed for response calculation (e.g. computed from the derivative of the distance) when the last event occured.

 At every *event instant*, after dictionary [contactDict}(@ref)